Shaun-Finnegan/Shaun-Finnegam-Milestone-project-2/README.md

 ### Responsive Testing
 As well as the application been tested on all the devices mentioned above, the application was also tested using the responsive screen view in chrome dev tools.
 This additional testing really helped to pick out any responsiveness issues that had previously been overlooked.
-However the application was very responsive and behaved the way the dveloper intended on all screen sizes.
+However the application was very responsive and behaved the way the developer intended on all screen sizes.

 ## Validator Testing